 Generally speaking, any person living in Germany can live their life comfortably without owning any motor vehicles.

-Public transportation in the USA is different than in Germany but it exists!
-In big cities, you will find a subway, in smaller you might wanna use a bus.
+Public transportation in the USA is different than in Germany, but it exists!
+In big cities, you will find a subway, in smaller ones you might want to use a bus.
 However, if you live in the suburbs, buses will not run as often and you may have to find alternative methods to get around.

 Taxis services are expensive the same as in Germany, but in the USA you can use a Uber!
 This is a huge advantage.

-Bicycles used as well it can be a great way to get around in the local area.
-If you are living in a city, the bus system will likely be pretty extensive, as with most of the public transportation systems in large urban areas.
+Bicycles are used as well it can be a great way to get around in the local area.
+If you live in a city, the bus system will likely be pretty extensive, as with most public transportation systems in large urban areas.

-In the US, not having a car can be a disadvantage, when in Germany many people live their life without even thinking to own a car.
-Furthermore, cheap fuel makes owning a car much cheaper than in Germany.
+In the US, not having a car can be a disadvantage, when in Germany, many people live their life without even thinking about owning a car.
+Furthermore, cheap fuel makes owning a vehicle much more affordable than in Germany.

-If you move to Germany, then you can expect to eat a lot of foods that are part of the traditional cuisine.
+If you move to Germany, you can expect to eat many foods that are part of the traditional cuisine.
 However, you can find some Italian, Turkish, Mexican, Japanese, Chinese, and Vietnamese food throughout Germany that will give you some variety.